-We are teaming up with a bunch of local Noongar people and cultural facilitators to show you that you don't have to go far away to experience Aboriginal Australia - it's right here on your doorstep and it's alive and thriving in so many ways!
+We are teaming up with local Noongar people and cultural facilitators to show you that you don't have to go far away to experience Aboriginal Australia - it's right here on your doorstep and it's alive and thriving in so many ways!

 Be impressed by the talents of Noongar artists and musicians and infused with knowledge by local elders who've walked this country since way back!
 Try making some delicious damper or get lost in the mesmerizing storytelling of traditional and contemporary Aboriginal dance...